YashwantPatil045/take-a-note/README.md

 It's a Clone of Google Keep App.

-Allows you to take notes temporary.
+Allows you to take temporary quick notes.